 The Department of Comparative Literature is pleased to invite graduating seniors in all departments at the University of Michigan to submit entries for our annual prize in literary translation.
-This prize is open to minors as well as all other students and is intended to encourage undergraduate students to develop projects (through previous coursework or on their own initiative) in translating into English a literary text originally written in another language.
-Submissions are due before winter term examinations, and will be judged by a team of faculty members in Comparative Literature.
-The prize will be awarded before graduation at the end of winter term.
+This prize is intended to encourage undergraduate students to develop projects (through previous coursework or on their own initiative) in translating a literary text originally written in another language into English.
+Submissions are due on the last of day of classes for the winter term, and will be judged by a team of faculty members in Comparative Literature.
+A prize of $250 will be awarded during the week before graduation in April 2012.

 RULES FOR SUBMISSION